 Maybe you’ve never heard of an oil pressure sensor before.
 Or, maybe you have but have no idea what it is or how it works.

-In this guide, we’re looking to not only inform you on what an oil pressure sensor is, but also to tell you some of the symptoms of a faulty one and how much it costs to replace it if yours is bad.
+In this guide, we’re looking to not only inform you on what an oil pressure sensor is but also to tell you some of the symptoms of a faulty one and how much it costs to replace it if yours is bad.

 What is an Oil Pressure Sensor?